CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/aws-pcluster-cluster.md

 1. the c5n-4xlarge.yaml is configured to use SPOT instance pricing for the compute nodes.
 2. the c5n-4xlarge.yaml is configured to the the c5n-4xlarge as the compute node, with up to 10 compute nodes, specified by MaxCount: 10.
 3. the c5n-4xlarge.yaml is configured to disable multithreading (This option restricts the computing to CPUS rather than allowing the use of all virtual CPUS.
 (16 virtual cpus reduced to 8 cpus)
+4. given this yaml configuration, the maximum number of PEs that could be used to run CMAQ is 8 cpus x 10 = 80, the max settings for NPCOL, NPROW is NPCOL = 8, NPROW = 10 or NPCOL=10, NPROW=8 in the CMAQ run script.

 `vi c5n-4xlarge.yaml`